Find Affordable College Courses

 Spokane, WA

 You’ll join some of the best and brightest minds around you if you attend University of St Thomas Minnesota.
 The school came in at #3 on this year’s Best Other Communication & Journalism Schools list.
-UST MN is a moderately-sized private not-for-profit school located in the large city of Saint Paul.
+UST MN is a medium-sized private not-for-profit school located in the large city of Saint Paul.

 After completing their degree, other communications graduates from UST MN carry an average student debtload of $13,000.